optimistiCli/edgeos-dnsmasq-2/README.md

 ```
 ## Peculiarities
 ### Compatibility
-This script was tested on EdgeRouter X firmware versions 1.8.5 and 1.9.0.
+This script was tested on EdgeRouter X firmware versions 1.8.5 - 1.9.1.
 In my
 experience it can survive reboot and software update.
 Since it has very basic
 requirements I expect it to be compatible with other EdgeOS devices and
 firmware versions, but I cannot be entirely sure.